wintersnowgod/dotfiles-hyprland/README.md

 --filesystem=~/.themes:ro \
 --filesystem=~/.local/share/themes:ro
 ```
 4. I use `tuned-ppd` for power management.
-You can substitute it for `power-profiles-daemon`.
+You can substitute it with `power-profiles-daemon`.

+4. There is user.js file in .mozilla folder.
+There are some tweaks I like to use.
+If you want you can copy that to your firefox profile folder ie `~/.mozilla/(your profile)/user.js`.

 ## Dependencies
 ### Pacman pkgs
 ```